 A Real Property Report (RPR) is the legal document used to determine all encroachments by and against your property as well as the property’s compliance with municipal bylaws.
 The seller in a real estate transaction is generally required to provide an RPR that reflects the “current state of improvement on the property” to the buyer as a term of their purchase agreement.

 An experienced real estate lawyer can minimize the time, money, and frustrations spent on these requirements if consulted early on in the selling process.
 The services typically provided by a lawyer in this respect would include:

 - Determining whether a new RPR is required in order to ensure the timely sale of your home and minimize your liabilities as the seller.

 Was a fence, deck or other improvement constructed on the property since the last RPR?

 - Interpreting the new RPR to determine whether any encroachment agreements or municipal endorsements must be obtained.

 Does an improvement encroach onto neighbouring lands?
 Is it compliant with the municipality’s bylaws and building regulations?

 - Negotiating with adjacent property owners and municipalities in order to ensure that the required encroachment agreements/municipal endorsements are obtained in a timely manner and on favorable terms to the seller.

-o Formal permission is needed in order to keep improvements that encroach onto neighboring lands.
+Formal permission is needed in order to keep improvements that encroach onto neighbouring lands.

 - Ensuring that encroachment agreements are registered at the appropriate land titles office.